sbooth/JulianDayNumber/README.md

 - [Maya](https://swiftpackageindex.com/sbooth/juliandaynumber/main/documentation/juliandaynumber/mayacalendar)
 - [Śaka](https://swiftpackageindex.com/sbooth/juliandaynumber/main/documentation/juliandaynumber/sakacalendar)

-Most of the JDN conversion algorithms are adapted from Richards, E.G. 2012, "[Calendars](https://aa.usno.navy.mil/downloads/c15_usb_online.pdf)," from the *Explanatory Supplement to the Astronomical Almanac, 3rd edition*, S.E Urban and P.K.
-Seidelmann eds., (Mill Valley, CA: University Science Books), Chapter 15, pp. 585-624.

-The JDN algorithms use integer math to avoid rounding errors and the implementations have been round-trip tested for all valid Julian day numbers in the years -999,999 to +999,999.
+The Julian day number interconverting algorithms use integer math to avoid rounding errors and the implementations have been round-trip tested for all valid Julian day numbers in the years -999,999 to +999,999.

 ## Installation